Desmos Activity Builder

 For another easy to use tool, we could use the PhET simulation.

-At the moment I am introducing calculus to my sixth form classes and I wanted to use Desmos to illustrate drawing a tangent to a curve.
-A quick search found this.
-Copying the page to my own account I then modified the page to show a simple quadratic (f(x) = x2).
+At the moment I am introducing calculus to my sixth-form classes and I wanted to use Desmos to illustrate drawing a tangent to a curve.
+A quick search found a page I copied to my own account, I then modified the page to show a simple quadratic (f(x) = x2).

 Desmos – tangent to a curve